 In 2014 the school converted to become Langdon Academy as part of Brampton Manor Trust.
 The Trust comprises of the two largest schools in Newham, Brampton Manor and ourselves, and provides high quality education for well over 4,000 students.

-Now, in 2019, Langdon is a flourishing, all-through school with pupils in all years from Reception to Year 11.
+Now, Langdon is a flourishing, all-through school with pupils in all years from Reception to Year 11.
 Ofsted inspected the school in May 2019 and judged it to be “good” in every aspect, noting that in the secondary phase “most teaching was routinely outstanding”.

 Inspectors recognised that Langdon students are “polite and welcoming”, and that they “behave well, work hard and are keen to succeed”.